Skip to content

 az containerapp revision restart --revision <REVISION_NAME> --resource-group <RESOURCE_GROUP_NAME> --subscription <SUBSCRIPTION_NAME>"

-az containerapp revision restart --revision cloud-agent-dev --resource-group cloud-agent-dev --subscription "Matillion DPC Dev"
+az containerapp revision restart --revision cloud-agent-dev --resource-group cloud-agent-dev --subscription "Matillion Dev"